Mexican Beans From Scratch

 • 3 whole large cloves of garlic peeled & left whole

-• fresh or dried epazote optional but adds great flavour
+• 4 leaves fresh epazote optional but adds great flavour (use 1 teaspoon dried epazote)

 Instructions